decentralized-identity/didcomm-messaging/docs/spec-files/routing.md

 **type**: MUST be `DIDCommMessaging`.

-**serviceEndpoint**: MUST contain an ordered list of objects, each represents a DIDComm Service Endpoint URI and it's associated details.
+**serviceEndpoint**: MUST contain an ordered list of objects.
+Each represents a DIDComm Service Endpoint URI and its associated details.
 The order of the endpoints SHOULD indicate the DID Document owner's preference in receiving messages.
 Any endpoint MAY be selected by the sender, typically by protocol availability or preference.
 A message should be delivered to only one of the endpoints specified.

 Each object has the following properties: